carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Best suitable for protocol HTTP, HTTPS, WebSocket | Layer 7 (Application layer)
 - Routes traffic based on request content (hostname, request path, params, headers, source IP etc.).
+- Enable Access logs to capture information about requests sent to your load balancer.
+Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.
+It is stored in S3.
 - Use Case: It is **Intelligent** and can send specific requests to specific servers.

 #### Network Load Balancer (NLB)